Textual Membership Queries: Empirical Evaluation

 \subsubsection{Simulating the Human Oracle}

-As in most works on active learning, we require a human expert to query our unlabeled instances.
+As in most works on active learning, we require a human expert to label our queries.
 However, because we generate different MQs in every run and need to label these instances every time, a very significant labeling effort is required.
-To address this problem, we borrow an idea from a work on feature labeling \cite{Settles2009b} and simulate a human labeler.
-To make the artificial setting as close as possible to a real-world setting, the artificial expert is a learning model trained on the entire dataset, and for each dataset we chose a model which is close to the state-of-the-art for the task. \footnote{For SST, CMR, SUBJ \& KS we used the open-source implementation of Generating Reviews and Discovering Sentiment \cite{RadfordJS17}, which achieved state-of-the-art results for CMR and SUBJ.
+To address this problem, we chose to \emph{simulate} a human labeler \cite{Settles2009}.
+To make the artificial setting as close as possible to a real-world setting, the artificial expert is a classification model trained on the entire labeled dataset.
+For each dataset, we chose a model close to the state-of-the-art for the task\footnote{For SST, CMR, SUBJ \& KS we used the open-source implementation of Generating Reviews and Discovering Sentiment \cite{RadfordJS17}, which achieved state-of-the-art results for CMR and SUBJ.
 For KS it achieved 94\% accuracy.
-Available at: https://github.com/openai/generating-reviews-discovering-sentiment.} \footnote{For the hate-speech (HS) dataset we used a BOW-based classifier, which achieved 91\% accuracy.} The cross-validation accuracy of each artificial expert on its dataset are 86.8\% in CMR, 94.4\% in SUBJ, 86.2\% in SST, 91.0\% in HS and 94.5\% in KS.
-The expert receives close to state-of-the-art performance for each dataset and as such it is the closest possible simulation to a human expert.
+For the hate-speech (HS) dataset we used a BOW-based classifier, which achieved 91\% accuracy.}.
+This setup is sound as label information is available only when requesting example labels, as in all AL setups.
+The cross-validation accuracy of each artificial expert on its dataset is 86.8\% in CMR, 94.4\% in SUBJ, 86.2\% in SST, 91.0\% in HS, and 94.5\% in KS.
+The expert achieves close to state-of-the-art performance for each dataset.
+One potential problematic aspect of this methodology is that the performance of the artificial expert was tested only on real examples from the datasets, and not on artificially generated instances.
+To account for this, we performed the following experiment.
+We used our algorithm to generate a test set of 100 instances for each of the 5 datasets and asked humans to label these instances.
+We then applied the artificial expert on these test sets.
+The accuracy achieved was very close to the one achieved for the real examples (with a maximum of 2\% difference).
+This confirmed that the artificial expert can operate on our artificial examples.